Azure Miles Records ~ The Music of Michael Robinson

 |Sagarmatha (Shuddha Nat)|

-Sagarmatha uses the same timbres of my last CD, Tibetan Tears, with the addition of tabla.
+Sagarmatha uses the same timbres of my last CD, Nagamani, with the addition of tabla.

-The new recording is dedicated to Pandit Jasraj, whose disciple, Kala Ramnath, a leading Hindustani violinist, I studied with in Summer 1996.
-Jasraj is one of India's most revered vocalists.
-Over the last year I have been increasingly drawn to his recordings.
+The new recording is dedicated to Pandit Jasraj, whose disciple, Kala Ramnath, a leading Hindustani violinist, I studied with in the summer of 1996.
+Pandit Jasraj is one of India's most revered vocalists, referred to as the Sun of Music.
+Over the last year, I have been increasingly drawn to his recordings.
 In fact, I have discovered that there is no music more soothing when I am experiencing stressful situations.

 Sagarmatha is born from the swaras of Bilaval thaat.
 There is an opening alap with kawala and balafon, followed by a gentle tabla entrance.
-The relative volume of the tabla is increased when the tempo is doubled.
-The tabla is given even more prominence when the tempo is doubled a second time.
+The relative volume of the tabla is increased when the tempo is doubled, and the tabla is given even more sonic prominence when the tempo is doubled a second time.

 I find it offensive that the world's tallest mountain is known by a recent Anglican name (Everest), when there are beautiful and ancient names in Tibet and Nepal for this sacred place.
 Chomolungma, meaning Goddess Mother of Earth, is Tibetan, and Sagarmatha, which represents a male god, is the name from Nepal, meaning Top of the Ocean, or the highest point on earth rising above the sea.